-Jackie is a qualified solicitor and practiced company law for a number of years both in London and the North West before qualifying to teach company law up to masters level.
-She runs her own company providing business and company law teaching for apprentices, undergraduates and post graduates nationwide as well as writing and delivering company law blogs, articles and bespoke live and e-learning courses for clients.
+Jackie is a qualified solicitor and practised company law for many years both in London and the North West before qualifying to teach company law up to masters level.
+She runs her own company providing business and company law teaching for apprentices, undergraduates and postgraduates nationwide as well as writing and delivering company law blogs, articles and bespoke live and e-learning courses for clients.

 Jackie is thrilled to be given the opportunity to be a Trustee for Mummy’s Star and hopes her legal skills and experience can be of assistance both to the Trustees and the amazing work that Mummy’s Star is doing.